sneridagh/sneridagh/README.md

 Involved with the Open Source community since 2005, especially with the Plone CMS (http://plone.org) community, contributing with code, organizing sprints and attending Plone Conferences as speaker.
 Organizer of the Barcelona Plone Conference 2017 (https://2017.ploneconf.org) held at the Universitat Politècnica de Catalunya.

 Leader of the Plone's ReactJS-based frontend, [Volto](https://github.com/plone/volto) and its successor [Seven](https://github.com/plone/volto/tree/seven).
-Currently serving the Plone community as Plone Volto Release Manager, Volto Team Leader, and active member of the community.
+Currently serving the Plone community as Plone Volto Release Manager, Volto Team Member, and active member of the community.

 On 2010 I authored a book called "Plone 3 Intranets", published by Packt Publishing.
 It was targeted to beginners and users with no previous experience about Plone who wants to learn to design, build and deploy a reliable, full-featured, and secure Plone-based intranet easily from scratch.